pahaze/pwf2tools-cpp/README.md

 # ![pwf2tools logo](https://github.com/pahaze/pwf2tools-cpp/blob/master/img/pwf2tools-x64.png?raw=true) pwf2tools - C++ port

  pwf2tools is a suite of modding tools for the game "Parappa the Rapper 2".
+It is released under the GPLv3 license.
 It's free to use and open source (and always will be!).
 It can be used for INT, SPM, TM2, and TEX0 modification.
-This version is not complete, so it should not be used yet, as I'm still learning C++ and Qt!
-Continue to use pwf2tools-cs, please.
+This version is not complete, so it isn't perfect.
+A public beta will be released soon.
 This version is built in C++ (Qt), and is targetted for every OS, including Linux and macOS.
 If you want to test, feel free to download and build.
 You have to have zlib and libpng development files.

 ## Currently finished -